 Home > Torah - Genesis Stories in the Quran

 In Genesis 1, God is referred to as Elohim (the Transcendent Creator).
-But in Genesis 2:4, the text shifts to Yahweh Elohim (the Covenantal Presence) which is used to show a Relational Being.
+But in Genesis 2:4, the text shifts to Yahweh Elohim (the Covenantal Presence) which is used to show a Relational Being who binds Himself to humanity, contrasting sharply with the rigidly remote monad deity of the Quranic text.

 Genesis 2:4 - These are births of the heavens and of the earth in their being prepared, in the day of Jehovah God’s making earth and heavens.